jamaity-tn/ThunderBot-Boilerplate/README.md

 ### Create your own Messenger Bot from Zero to Hero

 Creating your first Messenger Bot from Zero will be as easy as 1, 2, 3...
+10 Minutes

 1. [Config your Facebook App for Messenger Account ](.#step1)
 2. [Bootstrap your local development environment ](.#step2)